Coronary artery spasm

 Tests to diagnose coronary artery spasm may include:

-Your health care provider may prescribe other medications to prevent chest pain.
+Your health care provider may prescribe other medicines to prevent chest pain.
 You may need a type of medicine called a calcium channel blocker or a long-acting nitrate long-term.
-Your doctor may also prescribe a short-acting nitrate to use during an episode of chest pain.

-Coronary artery spasm is a chronic condition.
-However, treatment usually helps control symptoms.
+Coronary artery spasm is a long-term (chronic) condition.
+However, treatment most often helps control symptoms.

 - Abnormal heart rhythms, which may cause cardiac arrest and sudden death